A deep network construction that adapts to intrinsic dimensionality beyond the domain: Proof of Theorem

-where we used the inverse triangle inequality and the fact that $\CZ$ is a $\frac{\sqrt{D}\varepsilon}{3}$-net of $\CC$.
-Since the error is normalized by $D^{-1}$, see \eqref{eq:initial_decomposition}, the result follows.
+with the last inequality following by the $\varepsilon/\expmet$ covering property of $\CZ$.
 It remains to bound complexity of the network in terms of $\varepsilon$ and $\CZ$.
-Using the rules of concatanation and linear combinations of networks in Lemma \ref{lem:cocatanation} and \ref{lem:relu_linear_combination} we have
+Using the rules of compositions and linear combinations of networks in Lemma \ref{lem:cocatanation} and \ref{lem:relu_linear_combination} we have

 \end{proof}